eckelcu/edm-internet-drafts/draft-eckel-edm-find-code.md

 ## GitHub Repository

-A GitHub repository should setup for an I-D as outlined in [Section 3.2 of RFC 8874](https://www.rfc-editor.org/rfc/rfc8874.html#section-3.2).
+A GitHub repository should be setup for an I-D as outlined in [Section 3.2 of RFC 8874](https://www.rfc-editor.org/rfc/rfc8874.html#section-3.2).
 The [i-d-template](https://github.com/martinthomson/i-d-template) can be used to get started.
 It provides useful features, including integration with the Datatracker.
 The resulting repository should be associated with the I-D using the Datatracker `github_repo` tag.
 This should be done even if GitHub is not to be used to collaborate on the I-D.

 A GitHub repository typically exists within a GitHub organization.
-However, this is not always the case (e.g., a repository in a personal GitHub account), and even when it is, the GitHub organization may not be appropriate to associated with the I-D. In the event there is not an appropriate GitHub organization to associate with I-D, it is best to not specify anything using the Datatracker `github_org` tag.
+This is not always the case (e.g., a repository in a personal GitHub account), and even when it is, the GitHub organization may not be appropriate to associated with the I-D. In the event there is an appropriate GitHub organization, it should be associated with the I-D using the Datatracker `github_org` tag.

 ## README